 Notwithstanding this shameful neglect Ovoru Indiki’s presence in his native village of Naduri symbolised the service and sacrifice of his people to the thousands of trekkers who had the good fortune to meet him and thank him.

-The world is a little poorer for his passing with Ovoru’s passing but he can now rest in peace knowing that his service and sacrifice, and that of his people, is recognised by the people who count and will never be forgotten.
+The world is a little poorer with Ovoru’s passing, but he can now rest in peace knowing that his service and sacrifice, and that of his people, is recognised by the people who count.